What does your child learn at school each day? Find information about our curriculum subjects here.

 Physical Education (PE)

 All children have regular PE lessons both with their class teachers and specialist sports and dance teachers.
-These include indoor gym and outdoor games lessons which focus on particular games or skills (such as dance).
-Children in Keystage 2 swim once a week for half of the year.
+These include indoor gym and outdoor games lessons which focus on particular games or skills, and the very popular hip hop dance classes.
+Children in Key Stage 2 swim once a week for half of the year.
 A voluntary contribution is requested to cover the cost of swimming.
 The children’s achievements in PE are celebrated in a whole school Sports Day at the end of the summer term.

 Computing is increasingly integrated into the curriculum.
-In addition to the ICT suite of 16 computers, we have a networked computer system throughout the school.
+In addition to the ICT suite of 20 computers, we have a networked computer system throughout the school.
 Computers are seen as an aid to learning, rather than as an end in themselves.
 We have a selection of software which supports a range of curriculum areas.
-In particular, the children will have opportunities to develop their word processing and graphics skills as well as learning about coding, programming and using social media.
+In particular, the children will have opportunities to develop their word processing and graphics skills as well as learning about coding, programming and using social media and the internet in a safe way.

 Religious Education (RE)